At least he doesn't think Primus

 - Mr. Satan/Hercule of Dragon Ball Z was completely oblivious that the superpowered main characters were stronger than him, thinking it all to be a trick (he doesn't appear to have done the research on Roshi, Tien, and Goku, all of whom were champions of previous editions of the World Martial Arts Tournament that Mr. Satan rose to fame by winning) and later on a dream.
 Toward the end of the Cell saga, he seems to be trying to convince himself that it's not real.
 After the Cell saga, it becomes a Kayfabe put up by Goku and his fellows.
 Mr. Satan ends up bribing Android 18 to throw a fight against him so as to maintain the illusion that he's the strongest.
 By the end of the series, with, among other things, holding the leash of an ice cream-loving Eldritch Abomination and his beloved daughter marrying the strongest man on the planet, he's fully in the know but helps maintain The Masquerade so as to keep the general population blissfully unaware of the constant danger they're usually in.

-- Edward Elric in Fullmetal Alchemist claims to be agnostic.
-This despite the fact that not only has he met God, but had a few body parts stolen by it.
+- Fullmetal Alchemist: Edward Elric claims to be agnostic.
+This despite the fact that not only has he met something that can be reasonably called "a god of alchemy", but had a few body parts stolen by it.
 Ed seems to consider this as a passive aggressive form of Rage Against the Heavens.
-Since "God" stole his limbs and his brother's body, Ed's probably denying his existence due to him being a malevolent deity, or at least neutral and kind of a jerk.
+Since "God" stole his limbs and his brother's body, Ed's probably denying his existence due to a grudge.

 - One of the hardest things for newcomers to Umineko: When They Cry to get their heads around is that the main character is having a very intense and logical debate denying the existence of a witch that haunts his family's mansion... with the witch in question.
 And his only tools in this debate?
 The magic text she grants to him.
 (In episode 6, however, he's part of the pro-witch side, since he's the new GM.)